ubuntupunk/my-scripts/README.md

 # DavDev Scripts
 shell scripts collected since Ubuntu Hardy Heron was released, useful for reference purposes, some of them are a little outdated, but some are still current and quite useful.

+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for details.

 ## Script List
 | Script Name             | Description                                                                 |
 |--------------------------|-----------------------------------------------------------------------------|